Probabilistic Counters for Privacy Preserving Data Aggregation: Introduction

-To the best of our knowledge, most of the results are new and deal with protocols not considered before in the context of privacy-preserving.
-Some other (about the so-called MaxGeo counter) improves recent results.
+To the best of our knowledge, most of the results are new and deal with protocols not considered before in the context of privacy preservation.
+Some other (such as the MaxGeo counter) improve some previous results (e.g.~\cite{ADAMS}).